 There are three different types of paper found in watercolor blocks: cold press, hot press, and rough.

 - Cold press watercolor blocks have a slightly textured surface suitable for blending large areas of color and fine detail.

 - Hot press watercolor blocks have a smooth surface with little to no texture, making them great for detail and fine brush work.

-- Rough watercolor blocks are very textured and are great for artists with more of a loose painting style.
+- Rough watercolor blocks are very textured and great for artists with a more freeform, loose painting style.

 Why you need one